-I am looking out at a white world through window framed with the uneven spikes of icecicles.”What are these daggers I see before me?”
-I’m moving from Hazlitt to a reference to Macbeth not just because of the daggers of ice hanging from everybody’s house, but because the reports of the coming “monster storm” have taken such an ominous, apocalyptic turn.
-It’s if the world has been knocked out of balance by ill deeds, which is what people feared in Macbeth’s time, and in Hamlet’s time, and in Julius Caesar’s time…and in most times.
-The world certainly does deserve our care and attention.
-But what gets in the way of our really seeing the big picture, not just reacting and projecting?
-Today, because I am living in a little house in a wooded area that now looks like a fairy tale cottage, all framed in icecicles–today, because my neighbors and I are burrowing in in the face of reports of a storm advancing like a great beast or monstrous army–today, I am aware that I am actually am living in a fairy tale.
+I am looking out at a white world through window framed with the uneven spikes of ice cycles.”What are these daggers I see before me?”
+I’m moving from Hazlitt to Macbeth because of the daggers of ice hanging from everybody’s house, and because reports of a coming “monster storm” have taken such an ominous, apocalyptic turn.
+People are talking about this latest evidence of the effects of climate change in the way they talked in the opening of the famous Scottish play– as if the world has been knocked out of balance by ill deeds.
+There is grounds for this, of course.
+The earth urgently needs our care and attention.
+But we also need to see what gets in the way of seeing situation clearly and responding, not just reacting and projecting?
+Today, because I am living in a little house in a wooded area that now looks today like a fairy tale cottage, all framed in ice cycles.
+Today, because my neighbors and I are burrowing in in the face of reports of a storm advancing like a great beast or monstrous army–today, I am aware that I am actually am living in a fairy tale.

 “In order to be, we have to “play a role,” writes Madame de Salzmann.
 We need to find a way to reconcile our aspirations to awaken to the higher, to Truth, with our natural desire to express ourselves, act out all our various perfectly good and natural strivings and intentions in life.
 How can we do this?
 We must strive to be present, taught Madame de Salzman, Buddha, God himself.
 “To be present requires dividing the attention,” writes de Salzmann.
 “Three-quarters must be kept inside and only one-quarter allowed to support the movement toward manifestation.”
 By keeping the attention inside, I believe she means being mindfully aware of the body, feelings, thoughts moment by moment.
 By one-quarter of the attention supporting “the movement towards manifestation,” I believe she means living consciously.
 She means being with desires as they arise, neither repressing them or getting lost in them: “At one moment, for example, I may experience a wish to indulge a pleasure like smoking or eating.
 Either I immediately give in to the idea and have no contact with the desire, or I refuse and create conflict, again without contact because I have dismissed the desire.
 And everything that arises in me proceeds like this.
 The desire is life is life itself in me, extraordinarily beautiful, but because I do not know it and do not understand it, I experience frustration, a certain pain, in giving in or in repressing it.
 So, the struggle is to live with the desire, not refusing it or losing myself in it, until the mechanism of the thinking no longer has an action on me, and the attention is free.”